 Now that we have a good grasp on situations where you would want to use a staging site, let’s discuss some situations when it isn’t necessary to use a staging site.
 If you have a website where you update content rarely, it’s probably not necessary to use a staging website.
 If you have an online store and you want to update a couple of product prices, you probably don’t need to enable your staging environment.

 Generally, it isn’t necessary to use a staging site to do a few text changes.
 The reason for this is simple.
-If you are only adding new text content to your site or blog on a regular basis, the process of using a staging site can become tedious.
+If you are only adding new text content to your site or blog regularly, the process of using a staging site can become tedious.
 You’d need to go through the steps to deploy your staging site every time you make a text change or add a blog post.
 That seems daunting and time-consuming, doesn’t it?

 Ok, so if you don’t need to use a staging site for text changes, when should you use one?
-Ideally, if you are updating your content on a consistent basis, it’s a good idea to make weekly backups rather than utilize a staging site.
+Ideally, if you are updating your content consistently, it’s a good idea to make weekly backups rather than utilize a staging site.
 A staging site is more beneficial for technical changes rather than text changes.
 Additionally, adding or editing blog posts doesn’t usually necessitate a reason to enable a staging site.

 Here are some additional reasons you wouldn’t need to use a staging site: